walrus0100/Essay_Classifier_Cpp/README.md

 Essay Classifier in C++

-This is an essay classifier program using a perceptron in C++ and Debian .
+This is an essay classifier program using a perceptron in C++17 and Debian .
 The program takes in essays as inputs and generates a heat map to classify each essay based on common words.
 I used this program to find essays that were writen with GPT.